The Kremlin Letter: Plot

-Upon deducing that Bresnavitch had used Polyakov to fence stolen art works in Paris, Ward decides to go there in search of any possible leads.
-On the day of his return, the group's mission is destroyed when Potkin returns to the Soviet Union and informs Bresnavitch about the operation.
-Janis, B.A. and Ward are apprehended, while The Warlock commits suicide just before capture and Rone narrowly escapes.
-Rone tries visiting the Kitai to arrange re-purchase of the letter, but the Kitai responds by trying to kill him and Rone determines that the Chinese have possession of the letter.
+Bresnavitch had used Polyakov to fence stolen art works in Paris, so Ward, an old partner of the Highwayman and a member of Rone's current group, decides to go there in search of leads.
+On the day of his return, Potkin reaches the Soviet Union and informs Bresnavitch about Rone's operation.
+Janis, B.A. and Ward are apprehended, while The Warlock commits suicide before being captured.
+Rone escapes and tries visiting the Kitai to arrange re-purchase of the letter.
+However, the Kitai responds by trying to kill Rone, who determines that the Chinese have the letter.

-Rone then turns to Erika, with whom he has been having an affair while posing as a Russian gigolo named Yorgi.
-He hopes to get her to inquire with her husband about the condition of those captured.
-She informs him that Kosnov participated in no such capture, and Rone realizes that Bresnavitch quietly orchestrated the raid without the knowledge of Soviet counter-intelligence, a clear indicator that he was Polyakov's traitorous high-level Soviet official contact.
-Rone's questions reveal to Erika his true identity and he promises to help her escape to the West.
-She tells him she will try to ascertain the fates of the captured agents and later reports back that B.A. has taken poison and is expected to die, while one of the men is dead and the other has survived and is being held captive.
+Rone then turns to Kosnov's wife Erika Beck, with whom he has been having an affair.
+Rone eventually realizes that Bresnavitch orchestrated the raid without the knowledge of Soviet counterintelligence, an indicator that he was Polyakov's traitorous Soviet official contact.
+Rone promises to help Erika escape to the West.
+She later reports that B.A. has taken poison and is expected to die.

-Rone threatens to expose Bresnavitch unless Ward, the surviving agent, is released.
+Rone threatens to expose Bresnavitch unless Ward is released.
 Bresnavitch agrees, and Rone and Ward then arrange to leave the next day.
-Disapproving of Rone's plans to aid Erika, Ward lures her into a trap and kills her.
-Kosnov believes that her lover Yorgi killed her and tracks down Rone, though unaware of Rone's true identity, in search of revenge.
-But Ward enters, leading Kosnov to observe that "I seem to know you."
-Ward says that the two men have "a lot of old corpses to dig up and talk about."
-He begins listing the names of the agents betrayed by Kosnov and says that the time has come for retribution, as he shoots Kosnov in the kneecap.
-Kosnov stares at Ward in disbelief, saying "No, it isn't.
-It can't be."
-Ward then closes on him off-camera and Kosnov begins screaming in torment.
+Disapproving of Rone's plans to aid Erika, Ward kills her.
+Ward then approaches Kosnov.
+He begins listing the names of agents betrayed by Kosnov, says that the time has come for retribution and shoots Kosnov in the kneecap.
+Kosnov then seems to recognize Ward, who closes in on him.
+Kosnov soon begins screaming.